cybergreen-net/www.cybergreen.net/why-we-scan.MD

 CyberGreen is currently writing a fuller technical description of our scanning.
 However, we can provide the current state of the practice for review:

-1. CyberGreen conducts four whole-Internet scans per week, each of which focuses on a different service (UPNP, DNS, NTP, SNMP).
+1. CyberGreen conducts five whole-Internet scans per week, each of which focuses on a different service (UPNP, DNS, NTP, SNMP, and CHARGEN).
       - CyberGreen does not scan unscannable space (e.g., RFC 1918 addresses, multicast or future use addresses)
       - CyberGreen does not scan addresses which have <a href="https://www.cybergreen.net/opt-out/"> opted out</a> of scanning
 2. Scans are conducted from various cloud providers and the scanning addresses change regularly.